National Crossword Puzzle Day is celebrated each year on December 21.

 Here are some crossword puzzle fun facts:

-- There are two main clues in crossword puzzles, straight crosswords that require the player to find the right word based on the definition.
+Two main clues in crossword puzzles, straight crosswords, require the player to find the right word based on the definition.
 And cryptic crosswords that challenge the player to solve a puzzle within the puzzle.

 Crossword Puzzle Quotes